fiquu/slseed-web-api/README.md

 ### Email templates

-SES email template uploading are handled by https://github.com/haftahave/serverless-ses-template.
+SES email template uploading are handled by the [Serverless SES Template](https://github.com/haftahave/serverless-ses-template) plugin.

 To edit your templates, open the `email/templates/` folder and modify or create as you see fit.